GeriLife/resident-activity-level-abm/README.md

 (5)   If the agents have goals, what are their goals (describe by agent type)?

+- residents
+    - maintain a medium-high level of activity
 - activity facilitators
-    - ensure all residents have medium-high activity level
+    - ensure all residents maintain medium-high activity level

 (6)   In what kind of environment do these agents operate?

 Residents and activity facilitators operate in a skilled nursing environment.

 (7)   How do these agents interact with this environment?